OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 The attacker manipulates (training) data to affect the algorithm's behavior.
 Also called _causative attacks_.

 Example 1: breaking into a training set database to add images of stop signs with yellow stickers, labeling them as 55 mile/hr signs, to dangerously fool a self-driving car by putting stickers on real stop signs.
+See [MITRE ATLAS - Poison traing data](https://atlas.mitre.org/techniques/AML.T0020)
 Example 2: training data obtained from a malicious supplier has been poisoned.
+See [MITRE ATLAS - Publish poisoned datasets](https://atlas.mitre.org/techniques/AML.T0019)
 Example 3: false information in documents on the internet causes a Large Language Model to output false results.
 That false information can be planted by an attacker, but of course also by accident.
 The latter case is a real GenAI risk, but technically comes down to the issue of having false data in a training set which falls outside of the security scope.

 Background: An important risk factor in the additional attack surface of AI engineering is the presence of production data in the engineering process.
 In order to train and test a working model, data scientists need access to real data, which may be sensitive.
 This is different from non-AI engineering in which typically the test data can be either synthesized or anonymized.
 An appropriate countermeasure is the limitation of access to this data to the engineers that really need it, and shield it from the rest of the team.
 In addition, some AI platforms provide mechanisms that allow the training and testing of a model without the data scientists having access to the data.